 By Jennifer Klitzke

-In 2007, I purchased Gift of Freedom, a just turning three-year-old Tennessee walking horse filly with 20 rides on her.
-I knew nothing about gaited horses.
-All I knew is that I wanted SMOOTH and out of default dressage became our method of communication.
-I wasn’t sure if dressage and gaited horses went together‒we would just have to give it a try.
+In 2007, I purchased my first naturally gaited horse—mainly to save my aging body from the sitting trot.
+I knew nothing about training gaited horses.
+All I knew is that I wanted SMOOTH, and out of default dressage became our method of training.
+I wasn’t even sure if dressage and gaited horses worked together.
+We would just have to find out.

-- Take dressage lessons: If you’re lucky enough to live by a gaited dressage instructor, start taking regular lessons.
-If not, join a local dressage club to connect with dressage riders and start taking lessons with your gaited horse by an open-minded dressage instructor who will teach you rider position and effective use of aids and help you establish balance, rhythm, connection, bending, and impulsion in gait.
+If you’re fortunate enough to live by a gaited dressage instructor, start taking regular lessons.
+If not, join a local dressage club to connect with dressage riders and find an open-minded dressage instructor who will teach you rider position and effective use of aids and help you establish balance, rhythm, impulsion, and connection in gait.